adam-perez/ffmpeg_server/README.md

 #### Windows

-To install FFmpeg, first [download Windows executables of ffmpeg and ffprobe](https://ffmpeg.org/download.html).
+To install FFmpeg, first [download pre-built versions of ffmpeg and ffprobe for Windows](https://ffmpeg.org/download.html).
-Then unzip them to any location and add it to your PATH.
+Then, unzip them and add their location to your PATH.

 To install Python and Flask, first [download the Python 3 Windows installer](https://www.python.org/downloads/).
-Run it, and choose to add Python to your PATH.
+Run it, and opt to add Python to your PATH.
 Then, open a terminal and run:
 ```powershell
 pip install flask